 Apple released the third beta version of iOS 15.5 to developers on Tuesday evening.
-Although the update doesn't bring any major changes, Apple has made an interesting change to the native Photos app.
-The system now blocks "sensitive locations" for memories in the Photos app.
+While the update doesn't bring any major changes, Apple has made an interesting change to the native Photos app.
+The system now blocks "sensitive locations" from Memories in the Photos app.

-Memories is a feature of the Photos app on iOS, iPadOS, and macOS that recognizes people, places, and events in your photo collection and automatically creates "curated collections" with a slideshow.
-Since this feature is based entirely on machine learning, Apple has now made some changes to prevent unwanted memories from being created.
+"Memories" is a feature of the Photos app on iOS, iPadOS, and macOS that recognizes people, places, and events in your photo collection and automatically creates "curated collections" with a slideshow.
+Because this feature is entirely powered by machine learning, Apple has now made some changes to prevent unwanted memories from being created.

 iOS 15.5: Said places are connected to the Holocaust

-As the US blog 9to5Mac reported, in the code of iOS 15.5 Beta 3, there is a list of "sensitive locations" so that photos taken there are never added to a review.
-Interestingly, all of the locations that are banned in this version are related to the Holocaust.
+As the US blog 9to5Mac reported, the code for iOS 15.5 Beta 3 includes a list of "sensitive locations" so that photos taken there are never added to a review.
+Interestingly, all of the locations banned in this version are related to the Holocaust.
 Below is a list of the locations:

 - Yad Vashem Memorial